 Social media gives everyone a voice.
-While originally they may have used social networks to talk to friends or family, they are now sharing their views on councils and the service they receive from them - in real time, all around the world.
+While originally they may have used social networks to talk to friends or family, they are now sharing their views on councils and the service they receive from them in real-time, all around the world.
 The rise of social media is both a challenge and an opportunity for councils.
-While in the past citizens communicated with council on private channels (such as email, phone or letter) they are now stating their views in public, in front of a potential worldwide audience of millions.
+While in the past citizens communicated with councils on private channels (such as email, phone or letter), they are now stating their views in public, in front of a potential worldwide audience of millions.

-Essentially social media hands your customers a megaphone that lets them complain instantly to everyone they know - and even those they don't as they can reach people outside their immediate networks.
+Social media hands your customers a megaphone that lets them instantly complain to everyone they know (and even those they don't know, as they can now reach people outside of their immediate networks).
 And with the media increasingly monitoring Twitter and Facebook to spot breaking stories, what might have been a minor issue can suddenly explode into front-page news.